sanskrit/raw_etexts_english/blogs/manasataramgini/2006/07/2006-07-12_indo-aryans-movement-of-their-culture-languages-and-genes.md

 Tocharian or local Iranian dialects by an IA tongue.

 10\) Parya: Appears to be a late translocation of a Northwestern branch of Indo-Aryan to Uzbekistan/Tajikistan.
-LIkely to be a band of isolated Indo-Aryan speaking traders from India.
+Likely to be a band of isolated Indo-Aryan speaking traders from India.

 11\) Gypsies: A nomadic IA branch dispersed all over the west.